 - Play house

-Even though I personally recommend closed-toed shoes anytime you’re on a farm (especially with hay poking around everywhere), I forgot and wore sandals!
+I personally recommend closed-toed shoes anytime you’re on a farm (especially with hay poking around everywhere).
+My first year I forgot and wore sandals!
 Rookie mistake.

 - Your kids/family/significant other/friends– the more the merrier!

 - Don’t bring your pet– they’re not allowed due to insurance reasons!

 - Cash– the farm accepts cash only for all payments

 - Don’t bring food– they’ve got food vendors there!
 You can get some great TX barbecue, a cup of cider, or a bag of kettle corn.
 And don’t forget about that ice cream stand!
 Also- alcohol is not allowed.